-Many academics have investigated and characterized anxiety in various ways since the 1970s.
+Many academics investigated have and characterized anxiety in various ways since the 1970s.
 However, the majority of them conclude that it might be challenging to comprehend and articulate it in simple phrases (Brown, 2007).
-It encompasses physiological and psychological responses like emotions of anxiety, annoyance, dissatisfaction, selfapprehension and low confidence (Brown, 1994).
-According to Spielberger et al. (2005), anxiety is described as the terror experienced by a student while learning a second or a foreign language.
+It encompasses physiological and psychological responses like emotions of anxiety, annoyance, dissatisfaction. self-apprehension and confidence (Brown, 1994).
+According Spielberger et al. (2005), anxiety is described as the terror experienced by a student while learning a second or a foreign language.
 To put it another way, students have anxiety anytime they pick up a new or foreign language.
 As a result, the worried students are less able to participate in class activities and they eventually perform worse than their less anxious peers.